You can monitor overall usage from Setup | Data.com Administration | Prospector Users

 2. DatacloudOwnedEntity - this object will store each contact or account exported or added to Salesforce.

 Sample query: SELECT Id, Name, PurchaseUsageId, DataDotComKey, DatacloudEntityType, PurchaseType, User.Name, CreatedDate FROM DatacloudOwnedEntity WHERE PurchaseUsageId = '09Fo0000000RZ7sEAG'

 Even there is no Contact Name or Company Name recorded in this object, but there are a few pointers:

 1. Data.com Key - you can match this key to match with data exported or added to Salesforce

 2. DatacloudEntityType - 0 = Contact and 1 = Company

 3. PurchaseType - 0 = added and 1 = export

-As you see, DatacloudOwnedEntity object is lookup to DatacloudPurchaseUsage object, via field PurchaseUsageId.
+As you see, DatacloudOwnedEntity object is a lookup to DatacloudPurchaseUsage object, via field PurchaseUsageId.
 For you that familiar with SOQL, as you see above queries using child-to-parent query.
-However, when try to use parent-to-child query, it is just not possible.
+However, when try to use the parent-to-child query, it is just not possible.
 Further check, I do not see DatacloudOwnedEntity as child relationship from DatacloudPurchaseUsage.

 Screenshot of child relationship taken from DatacloudPurchaseUsage